miklosme/papers/src/app/home.md

+# Daily Digest (August 31, 2024)

+Hold onto your lab coats, AI enthusiasts!
+We've got a smorgasbord of cutting-edge research that's about to supercharge your multi-agent systems.
+Let's dive right in!

+First up, we're revolutionizing healthcare with cognitive models!
+Researchers have found that [Instance-Based Learning Theory](http://localhost:3000/2408.16147) models can outperform traditional time-series forecasters in predicting user engagement.
+This breakthrough could lead to more personalized and effective interventions in public health programs.
+Imagine your AI agents adapting their strategies based on individual patient histories – now that's what I call smart healthcare!

+But wait, there's more!
+Ever wondered how to get your AI agents to play nice together?
+A new [Consensus Planning Protocol](http://localhost:3000/2408.16462) is here to save the day!
+This bad boy allows different types of agents to collaborate seamlessly, even if they speak different "languages."
+It's like having a universal translator for your AI team – no more communication breakdowns!

+For you optimization geeks out there, we've got a treat!
+A new [decentralized algorithm](http://localhost:3000/2408.16424) is making waves in the world of multi-agent systems.
+It's perfect for those tricky scenarios where agents need to work together but keep their data private.
+Think of it as the secret sauce for building trust in your AI collaborations.

+Now, let's talk about keeping your LLMs in line without breaking a sweat.
+The [Iterative Graph Alignment](http://localhost:3000/2408.16667) method is here to whip your models into shape, no human annotations required!
+It's like having a strict but fair AI teacher that helps your models learn the rules of the game.
+The results?
+Impressive improvements in rule-based alignment across the board!

+Last but not least, we're taking on the invisible enemy – airborne viruses!
+A groundbreaking [multi-agent simulation](http://localhost:3000/2408.16417) is helping us understand how building design and human movement affect disease spread.
+This could be a game-changer for creating safer indoor spaces and informing public health policies.

+That's all for now, folks!
+Keep pushing those boundaries and remember – in the world of AI, today's science fiction is tomorrow's reality!

 # Daily Digest (August 30, 2024)

 Hold onto your neural networks, AI enthusiasts!
 We've got a fresh batch of groundbreaking research that's about to supercharge your multi-agent systems.
 Let's dive right in!